 The project report can be downloaded here

-The aim of this project was to determine the morphology and internal stratigraphy of the relict fluvial valley systems of the offshore extension of the Arun river, off the south coast of Sussex.
-This is being achieved partly by the application of a new suite of high-resolution marine geophysical imaging sonars recently funded by JREI.
-We are working closely with Hanson Aggregates Marine Ltd. (principal contact: Dr. Ian Selby) and United Marine Dredging Ltd (principal contact: Dr. Andrew Bellamy), the two main aggregate industry companies operating in the region, who have provided extensive seismic and vibracore datasets to the project.
+During this project we determined the morphology and internal stratigraphy of the relict fluvial valley systems of the offshore extension of the Arun River, off the south coast of Sussex.
+This was achieved partly by the application of a new suite of high-resolution marine geophysical imaging sonars funded by JREI (Fig.1).
+We worked closely with Hanson Aggregates Marine Ltd. (principal contact: Dr. Ian Selby) and United Marine Dredging Ltd (principal contact: Dr. Andrew Bellamy), the two main aggregate industry companies operating in the region, who provided extensive seismic and vibracore datasets to the project.

 Hanson Aggregates Marine Ltd. (principal contact: Dr. Ian Selby) and United Marine Dredging Ltd (principal contact: Dr. Andrew Bellamy).
 Also Tim Henstock (Univ.
 Southampton).